Laboratories . Team Members . From the past . Publications

-The activities of the crystal growth facility are funded by iPHYS, by collaborating laboratories and through participation in National and European projects.
+The activities of the crystal growth facility are funded by iPHYS, by collaborating laboratories and through participation in national and international projects.

 |Nano and Macro Crystals|